ttoohey/yadah/packages/subsystem-logger/readme.md

 ## LoggerMixin

-The `LoggerMixin` function will add a `.logger` property to service classes which provides access to the `logger` instance.
+The `LoggerMixin` function will add a `.logger` property to domain classes which provides access to the `logger` instance.